mattspataro/SimpleNeuralNet/README.md

 # SimpleNeuralNet
-a simple neural network for classifying MNIST digits
+a simple neural network for classifying Fashion-MNIST clothing items